datacarpentry/astronomy-python/_episodes/04-select.md

 ~~~
 {: .language-python}

-And let's see the results using the `plot_pm_selection` function we wrote in episode 3.
+We can check the results using the `plot_pm_selection` function we wrote in episode 3.

 ~~~
 plot_pm_selection(candidate_gaia_df)